Impact of Foreign Direct Investment (FDI) on Labour Markets: Nationalism-Mercantilism versus Trade Liberalism

 Background

-Policymakers always have an ambivalent attitude regarding the impact of Foreign Direct Investment (FDI) on national labour markets.
-FDI can lead to the creation of new jobs, but at the same time, it can lead to relocation and elimination of jobs.
-Under this trade-off, any government struggles to find the ‘optimal FDI-labour market policy’ that will encourage FDI, yet without harming the national labour market or the national strategic interests.
-That may be seen as an impossible task, especially when an unprecedented economic crisis strikes the national labour market because of national crisis or regional crisis or even global crisis, such as the global financial crisis that started in 2008 and has hit labour markets worldwide for 10 years, yet when the labour markets have started to recover, then has started the Coronavirus which also impact the labour markets.
-Decision-making under crisis circumstances is always challenging because of the fear that urgent decisions may result in dramatic mistakes that may backfire the bad situation instead of improving it.
-Regardless of crises, the aging changed dramatically the labour markets at the global level, as I presented in my published paper: Rozen-Bakher, Z. (2020).
+Regardless of crises, the aging era changed dramatically the labour markets at the global level, as I presented in my published paper: Rozen-Bakher, Z. (2020).
 The Raising of the Normal Retirement Age (NRA) in the Aging Era in the Advanced Countries: The Dilemma between Securing the Stability of the Pension System versus the Risk of Increasing Unemployment.
 Policy Studies, 41(6), 641-662. https://doi.org/10.1080/01442872.2018.1554805.
-The conceptual model of this published paper clearly presents how the combination of Aging and Relocation of Jobs due to FDI impact dramatically the labour markets worldwide, regardless of crises and other factors.
-Thereby, any government worldwide has started to act in a mode of ‘save yourself’, namely struggling to find the ‘miracle employment solution’ for its citizens including weighing how the national Foreign Direct Investment (FDI) policy can create new jobs, or vice versa, can reduce the relocation and elimination of jobs.
+The conceptual model of this published paper (see Figure 2 below) clearly presents how the combination of Aging and Relocation of Jobs dramatically impacts the labour markets worldwide, regardless of crises and other factors.
+Thereby, any government worldwide has started to act in a mode of ‘save yourself’, namely struggling to find the ‘miracle employment solution’ for its citizens, including weighing how the national Foreign Direct Investment (FDI) policy can create new jobs or, vice versa, can reduce the relocation and elimination of jobs.
 That leads governments to choose between two opposite policies, namely Nationalism-Mercantilism versus Trade Liberalism, as I presented in my research paper: Rozen-Bakher, Z. Restrictions on International Trade and Foreign Direct Investment (FDI): Nationalism-Mercantilism versus Trade Liberalism.
-Research Paper, PD9. https://www.rozen-bakher.com/research-papers/pd9.
-Nevertheless, examining and analysing the impact of FDI on labour markets in a crisis period allows us to understand how the crisis impacts the labour markets, but it may worsen the confusion of decision-makers because it does not necessarily provide a clear understanding of which policy is needed for recovery and prosperity, while exploring the impact of FDI on labour markets in non-crisis period may provide a better understanding of how to navigate the labour markets under the whole current challenging circumstances.
+Research Paper, PD9. https://www.rozen-bakher.com/unpublished-research-papers/pd9.
+Nevertheless, examining and analysing the impact of FDI on labour markets in a crisis period allows us to understand how the crisis impacts the labour markets, but it may worsen the confusion of decision-makers because it does not necessarily provide a clear understanding of which policy is needed for recovery and prosperity, while exploring the impact of FDI on labour markets in a non-crisis period may provide a better understanding of how to navigate the labour markets under the whole current challenging circumstances.
 Hence, I choose to examine the impact of FDI on labour markets in a non-crisis period.
-To fulfil this objective, I examined the impact of FDI on labour markets worldwide in the era of liberalization and pre-global crises.
+To fulfil this objective, I examined the impact of FDI on labour markets worldwide in the era of liberalisation and pre-global crises, as I presented in the next sections.

+Figure 2.
 Conceptual Model of Labour Market in the Aging Era

 Research Model and Theoretical Background